 In his usual engaging style, Patrick Lencioni has expanded on his previous book, The Five Dysfunctions of a Team, to show us how to make sure we find the ideal team player for our next hire.
-Through a parable he shows us how to recognize and cultivate the three essential virtues named as humble, hungry and smart.
+Through a parable, he shows us how to recognize and cultivate the three essential virtues named as humble, hungry, and smart.

 In Lencioni’s story, the challenge becomes “honing” a company’s culture to be one of a high functioning team, with everyone pulling together.
-I’ll not spoil the story for you, but instead suggest that there was a lot of consternation over what attributes an ideal team player possessed.
+I’ll not spoil the story for you, but instead suggest that there was much consternation over what attributes an ideal team player possessed.
 The leadership team did what you would do—thought about the folks that they all agreed were good team players and also were performers.